Building and Styling UI Components Using Tailwind CSS

 </button>

-In the above code snippet, the button element has several utility classes applied to it.
-The bg-blue-500 class sets the background color to blue, hover:bg-blue-700 changes the background color when the button is hovered over, text-white sets the text color to white, font-bold makes the text bold, py-2 adds vertical padding, px-4 adds horizontal padding, and rounded gives the button rounded corners.
+In the code snippet above, the button element has several utility classes applied.
+The bg-blue-500 class sets the background color to blue; hover:bg-blue-700 changes it when the button is hovered; text-white sets the text color to white; font-bold makes the text bold; py-2 adds vertical padding; px-4 adds horizontal padding; and rounded gives the button rounded corners.

 <div class="max-w-sm rounded overflow-hidden shadow-lg">